The ultimate Easter Sunday lunch

 Discover more fruit tart recipes.

-Make a vegan-friendly version of a classic simnel cake this Easter so everyone can enjoy a treat.
-Get kids involved by showing them how cooking with alternatives can be both easy and fun.
-It can also be an opportunity to explain the story behind simnel cake's traditional decorations.
-Use a kitchen blowtorch to quickly achieve that signature burnished look on the marzipan – though that’s certainly an adult’s job.
+Celebrate Easter with a classic simnel cake, packed with dried fruit and spices and topped with marzipan.
+Getting the kids involved makes a good opportunity to explain the story behind the cake's traditional decorations.
+Use a kitchen blowtorch to quickly achieve that signature look on the marzipan – though that’s certainly the adult’s job.

 20. Easter nest cake